Sahil280599/sahil2128/README.md

 **About Me -**

 - 🔭 A Penultimate
-- 🌱 I’m currently learning more about Neural Netwoks
+- 🌱 I’m currently learning more about Neural Netwoking